 Firstly, it can help to tune in to how you’re feeling to become aware of your body’s reactions to daily occurrences.
 Are you anxious, tense or burned out?
 Have you been experiencing a change in digestion or sleep?
 Regularly checking in with yourself to ensure you’re not tensing your muscles can also help with awareness.

 While it may be impossible to eliminate stress, learning to mitigate the body’s response to it can help improve health measures.
 Engaging in regular exercise and/or relaxing activities like meditation, tai chi, deep breathing and gentle yoga, may help boost mood and well-being.
 Prioritizing sleep and eating consistent meals and snacks may also help your overall mood and sense of well-being.
+You can also try natural stress relief vitamins.
 Lastly, setting goals and having supportive people to talk to can also be great options for managing stress.

 As always, we recommend consulting your licensed healthcare professional if you have any questions or concerns.